Marchombre21/Push_swap/README.md

+*This project has been created as part of the 42 curriculum by bfitte and gmach.*

 # Push_swap
+*Two stacks and a dream.*

 ## Description
 We have a list of integers in disorder, two stacks and a set of allowed operations to manipulate both stacks.